VIOLENCE AGAINST WOMEN IN ASIA

-Throughout South and East Asian countries women continue to be subjected to unrestrained discrimination and violence.
-This includes verbal offences and intimidation, harassment, rape and sexual abuse, beating, and torture and ill treatment, perpetrated by police officers, soldiers, members of security forces, and other state actors.
+Throughout South and East Asian countries, women continue to be subjected to unrestrained discrimination and violence.
+This includes verbal offenses and intimidation, harassment, rape, sexual abuse, beating, and torture, and ill-treatment, perpetrated by police officers, soldiers, members of security forces, and other state actors.

 Violence against women is also an alarming component of the complaints registration system.
-Women who intend to report an offence, whether it is rape, domestic violence, verbal or physical assault, are very unlikely to find meaningful assistance (many times they are even forced to withdraw their complaints) or they are often laughed at by police staff that discriminate against women as inferior citizens and minimise the gravity of the offences committed against them.
-It is not rare that women who go to a police station to file a complaint are not only denied professional assistance, but are even further harassed by police agents who may abuse them verbally and physically and who therefore exacerbate the violence committed in the first place.
+Women who intend to report an offense, whether it is rape, domestic violence, or verbal or physical assault, are very unlikely to find meaningful assistance (many times they are even forced to withdraw their complaints), or they are often laughed at by police staff that discriminates against women as inferior citizens and minimize the gravity of the offenses committed against them.
+It is not rare that women who go to a police station to file a complaint are not only denied professional assistance but are even further harassed by police agents who may abuse them verbally and physically and who therefore exacerbate the violence committed in the first place.

 The civilian policing system throughout the continent appears dysfunctional.
-With regards to women, it heavily replicates those patterns of gender inequality, patriarchal mindsets and structural violence that pervade the Asian societies.
+In regard to women, it heavily replicates those patterns of gender inequality, patriarchal mindsets, and structural violence that pervade Asian societies.
 The problem, therefore, goes beyond the limited capacity of guaranteeing basic discipline and professionalism within law enforcement agencies.
-Besides the lack of concern about possible disciplinary actions due to misbehavior, what fosters violence is primarily the gender-based discrimination which derives from society and which results in the largely condoned demeaning and abusive attitudes towards girls and women.
-Structural violence infiltrates state agencies which become responsible for institutionalized abuses, to then reflect back to society and nourish the circle of violence where women are one of the sectors suffering the most.
-The cast categorization of society typical of the subcontinent, together with poverty and low-social status featuring a large portion of the population in South and East Asia, represent added factors which further expose women to the risk of violence and the denial of protection.
+Besides the lack of concern about possible disciplinary actions due to misbehavior, what fosters violence is primarily the gender-based discrimination that derives from society and which results in the largely condoned demeaning and abusive attitudes towards girls and women.
+Structural violence infiltrates state agencies that become responsible for institutionalized abuses, to then reflect back to society and nourish the circle of violence where women are one of the sectors suffering the most.
+The cast categorization of society typical of the subcontinent, together with poverty and low-social status featuring a large portion of the population in South and East Asia, represent added factors that further expose women to the risk of violence and the denial of protection.

 The necessary reform of the policing systems in many Asian countries needs to be comprehensive and include higher gender sensitization.
 A policy of gender integration, which would see more female police personnel “on board”, may help in decreasing risks for both women who are convicted or interrogated, and women who want to report abuse.
 However, instances of women police officers who participate with their male colleagues in harassment and violence suggest that police reform should also adopt a more holistic strategy of gender mainstreaming.

-Integrating gender perspectives in conducts, policies, guidelines and structures at all levels, and understanding in particular women's constraints and disadvantages related to socio-cultural norms, would ensure greater protection and equal assistance.
-Having more police women is desirable, however insufficient to guarantee fairness and to make sure that violence against women perpetrated by state agents will be eradicated.
-Besides, the hiring of more women into police and army forces would be a direct consequence of national polices and societal propensity towards equal opportunities and balanced access to resources shared among the population.
-Gender mainstreaming, therefore, may become one of the valid strategies to meet the needs of effective police reforms within the regional context.
+Integrating gender perspectives in conducts, policies, guidelines, and structures at all levels, and understanding in particular women's constraints and disadvantages related to sociocultural norms, would ensure greater protection and equal assistance.
+Having more policewomen is desirable, however, insufficient to guarantee fairness and to make sure that violence against women perpetrated by state agents will be eradicated.
+Besides, the hiring of more women into police and army forces would be a direct consequence of national policies and societal propensity towards equal opportunities and balanced access to resources shared among the population.
+Gender mainstreaming, therefore, may become one of the valid strategies to meet the need for effective police reforms within the regional context.